SubratMuruni/AIML/README.md

 # AIML
-" This repository records all the project works that I did in my PGP-(Artificial Intelligence and Machine Learning) program with University of Texas Austin,McCombs school of business!"
+" This repository records all the project works related to AIML, NLP and GenAI that I did with University of Texas Austin,McCombs school of business and Great Learning!"